kacperks/Lili-Code/README.md

 # Lili-Code
 Code editor for
--C# - (2 different themes)
+-C#
 -Lua
 -MiniScript
 -JSON

-currently not compiling but im going to add this
+currently only C# but we can make it better! :)